paugier/mercurial-book/en/collab.rst

 Because it provides unauthenticated read access to all clients, you should only use ``hg serve`` in an environment where you either don't care, or have complete control over, who can access your network and pull data from your repository.

-The ``hg serve`` command knows nothing about any firewall software you might have installed on your system or network.
+The ``hg serve`` command knows nothing about the firewall software you might have installed on your system or network.
 It cannot detect or control your firewall software.
-If other people are unable to talk to a running ``hg serve`` instance, the second thing you should do (*after* you make sure that they're using the correct URL) is check your firewall configuration.
+If other people are unable to talk to a running ``hg serve`` instance, the second thing you should do (*after* you make sure that they're using the correct URL) is to check your firewall configuration.

 By default, ``hg serve`` listens for incoming connections on port 8000.
-If another process is already listening on the port you want to use, you can specify a different port to listen on using the ``-p`` option.
+If another process is already listening on the port you are trying to use, you can specify a different port to listen to using the ``-p`` option.

-Normally, when ``hg serve`` starts, it prints no output, which can be a bit unnerving.
+Normally, when ``hg serve`` is run with ``-p``, it does not print any output, which can be a bit unnerving.
 If you'd like to confirm that it is indeed running correctly, and find out what URL you should send to your collaborators, start it with the ``-v`` option.

 .. _sec:collab:ssh: